ADirin/amir-career-website-v2/README.md

 # amir-careers-website
-A carreers website for amir
+#A careers website for amir